 You can also track and limit employee expenses ― this can be useful for businesses that accrue daily expenses as part of normal day-to-day work, and many cards offer the ability to specify limits for each individual employee.

-Business credit card rewardsSome company credit cards offer rewards on purchases.
-This can be useful when you want to earn points as you spend, join a loyalty scheme, or get money off flights ― the latter is particularly beneficial when you’re travelling a lot for business purposes.
+Business reward credit cards can be useful when you want to earn points as you spend, join a loyalty scheme, or get money off flights ― the latter is particularly beneficial when you’re travelling a lot for business purposes.
 But, there are certain factors you need to bear in mind before choosing your reward credit card.
 For instance, if you don't pay off the full balance every month, interest charges might outweigh any rewards.

 Sometimes, membership rewards points can be redeemed on office equipment, corporate entertainment, or business travel.
 But beware of annual fees ― with most credit cards, you might find that the greater the number of rewards, the higher the fees.
 It’s also worth mentioning that some business credit cards exclude rewards on international purchases.